cap-js/docs/java/observability.md

 ### Logging Service { #logging-service}

-The platform offers a central application logging service to which the application log output can be streamed to.
-Operators can analyze the log output by means of higher-level tools.
+The SAP BTP platform offers the [SAP BTP Application Logging Service for Cloud Foundry Environment](https://help.sap.com/docs/r/product/APPLICATION_LOGGING/Cloud/en-US) to which bound Cloud Foundry applications can stream logs.
+Operators can access and analyze the [application log, container metrics and custom metrics](https://help.sap.com/docs/application-logging-service/sap-application-logging-service/access-and-analyze-application-logs-container-metrics-and-custom-metrics).

-In Cloud Foundry environment, the service `application-logs` offers an ELK stack (Elasticsearch/Logstash/Kibana).
-To get connected with the logging service, the application needs to be bound against a corresponding service instance.
+To get connected with the SAP BTP Application Logging Service, the application needs to be [bound to the service](https://help.sap.com/docs/application-logging-service/sap-application-logging-service/produce-logs-container-metrics-and-custom-metrics).
 To match the log output format and structure expected by the logging service, it's recommended to use a prepared encoder from [cf-java-logging-support](https://github.com/SAP/cf-java-logging-support) that matches the configured logger framework. `logback` is used by default as outlined in [Logging Frameworks](#logging-configuration):

 ```xml
 <dependency>